nick-otter/nick-otter.github.io/_posts/2023-03-05-EC2: Advantage, Disadvantage.md

 * int8/fp16 CPU-based machine learning inference acceleration.
 * Customize number of vCPUs when launching new instances

-Okay let's speed this up it's [cheaper than AMD and Intel](https://www.anandtech.com/show/15578/cloud-clash-amazon-graviton2-arm-against-intel-and-amd) and most probably the DC you want to use will not have top spec servers.
+_Result:_ Okay let's speed this up it's [cheaper than AMD and Intel](https://www.anandtech.com/show/15578/cloud-clash-amazon-graviton2-arm-against-intel-and-amd) and most probably the DC you want to use will not have top spec servers.

 ![](/assets/ec2vsamdxeon.png)